- Sports Injuries

 Identify possible causes

-Overuse is the main cause of tennis elbow.
-Doing too much, too soon without allowing your body to recover whether that be work related or sport related.
-Identifying and eliminating the cause of tennis elbow is essential if recurrence is to be avoided.
+Overuse is the main cause of tennis elbow, whether that be work related or sport related.
+Identifying and eliminating the causes of tennis elbow is essential if recurrence is to be avoided.

 Sports massage therapy